kpchoy/Study-Guide-Notes-/webArchitecture/web_general.md

   - cross site request forgery
   - malicious entity tricks victim to perform actions on behalf of the attacker
   - two parts
-    - trick user to click or uplodad a page
+    - trick user to click or uplo,dad a page
     - send request to victim's broswers, send legitamate looking request to web app
 - how can you prevent CSRF vulnerabilities
   - ANTI CSRF tokens